quarksuite/legacy/API.md

-# Quarksuite API (v2.1.x)
+# Quarksuite API (v2.2.0)

 *IMPORTANT: Be careful when upgrading from a previous version.
-Don’t hesitate to [submit an issue](https://github.com/quarksuite/core/issues) if you have any trouble upgrading.
+Don’t hesitate to [submit an issue](https://github.com/quarksuite/core/issues) if you have any trouble upgrading.*

-*You can [try out any example](https://www.pika.dev/packages/@quarksuite/core/repl) with the Pika.dev REPL.*
+*You can [try out any example](https://npm.runkit.com/%40quarksuite%2Fcore) on RunKit.*

 ## Color Functions